Jaidan/Flight-Notes/regulations.md

 #### Conditional
 * ATC Transponder with mode C required in Bravo and Charlie as well as above 10k MSL.
 Also while within 30miles of a Bravo or within the horizontal area of a Charlie
 * Supplemental Oxygen required for flight above 12,500 for more than 30min, above 14,000 at all times, above 15,000 passengers require oxygen.
 * Parachutes are required if bank angle exceeds 60 or pitch 30.
-120 repack requirement
+180 repack requirement.

 Operation